-Development proposals affecting assets of community value will be supported where it can be demonstrated the development will be of benefit to the local community.
+SNP20.1.
+Development proposals affecting Assets of Community Value will be supported where it can be demonstrated the development will be of benefit to the local community.

-THE PARISH ECONOMY
+9. THE PARISH ECONOMY

+9.1.
 Our local economy is important, ensuring it thrives not only helps residents be prosperous but also reduces our harmful impacts on the environment.
-By providing the opportunities for people to live and work within the parish, the need for commuting will reduce alongside the harmful emissions our vehicles create.
+By providing the opportunities for people to live and work locally, the need for commuting will reduce alongside the harmful emissions our vehicles create.